 Buses in Guatemala

-The colourful chicken buses are look like they’re great fun to ride, and each bus is painted with it’s own design.
+The colourful chicken buses look like they’re great fun to ride, and each bus is painted with its own design.
 However, travelling on local buses can be dangerous as gang attacks on the bus drivers and passengers are unfortunately very common.
-Tourists are not recommended to take the chicken buses, instead there are regular shuttle buses for tourists which run between key destinations in the country.
+Tourists are not recommended to take the chicken buses, instead, there are regular shuttle buses for tourists which run between key destinations in the country.
 WARNING: there is a common scam on shuttles to and from Lanquín (for Semuc Champey) where drivers or assistants will try to sell you an onward ticket.
 DON’T DO IT!
-These are fake tickets, and the bus you are waiting for in Lanquín will not show up, or have no record of you travelling.
+These are fake tickets, and the bus you are waiting for in Lanquín will not show up or have no record of you travelling.
 So wait until you are in Lanquín to buy your onward shuttle ticket, or ask your hostel to arrange it for you.

 Taxis & Tuk-tuks in Guatemala

-I only used one taxi in the whole of my three months in Guatemala, and that was to get from the main square in Antigua to my hostel, and it was a rip off, but if you have no other choice, then try to use official taxi ranks.
+I only used one taxi in the whole of my three months in Guatemala, and that was to get from the main square in Antigua to my hostel, and it was a rip-off, but if you have no other choice, then try to use official taxi ranks.
 Tuk-tuks are also common in Antigua and around Lake Atitlan, just make sure you hold on as rattling over the cobblestones is quite an experience!